coleygroup/dsp/README.md

 # Testing

 ## Unit Tests
-If BOIP was installed properly, all unit tests should pass.
+If DSP was installed properly, all unit tests should pass.
 To run them:
 1. install the package with additional testing requirements: `pip install .[test]`
 1. run the tests: `pytest`

 ## Integration Testing
-To perform a sample run of BOIP, run `boip --smoke-test`.
+To perform a sample run of DSP, run `dsp --smoke-test`.
 This should generate output to your terminal containing the run parameters and perform 3 total runs.
 It will produce one folder, `smoke-test`, containing a single file, `out.npz`.
 This file should have 3 keys: `"X"`, `"Y"`, and `"H"`.
 If anything fails, check your installation and the unit tests first!

 # Contributing
 See the [contribution guide](./CONTRIBUTING.md)

-# Running BOIP
+# Running DSP

-BOIP is run via the command line like so:
+DSP is run via the command line like so:
 ```
-usage: boip [-h] [-o {levy,beale,bukin,branin,camel,michalewicz,drop-wave}] [-c NUM_CHOICES] [-N N] [-q BATCH_SIZE] [-T T] [-R REPEATS]
+usage: DSP [-h] [-o {levy,beale,bukin,branin,camel,michalewicz,drop-wave}] [-c NUM_CHOICES] [-N N] [-q BATCH_SIZE] [-T T] [-R REPEATS]
             [-ds DISCRETIZATION_SEED] [-p PROB] [--k-or-threshold K_OR_THRESHOLD] [--use-observed-threshold]
             [-g GAMMA] [--output-dir OUTPUT_DIR] [--smoke-test] [--init-mode INIT_MODE] [-v]